dotincorp/dotpad-sdk-guide/Android/2.0.0/README.md

     ```

 ### displayGraphicData(data:String)
-* This function outputs graphic data to the Dot Pad
+* This function print data to the Dot Pad graphic area.
 * Graphic data is data converted from 8 bits to a hex string.
     ```
     import com.dotincorp.sdk.process.DotPadProcess